Andre66K/Andre66K.github.io/README.md

 ## Project Description

 I performed this analysis for my Introduction to Data Mining class at The George Washington Univeristy.
 The requirement for the project was to perform data mining analysis on a complex dataset to find patterns and associations in order to draw meaningful conclusions and make predictions over time.
-I cleaned the data, conducted exploratory data analysis and created informative graphs and plot to gain and present inmportant information and inisghts on the dataset.
+I cleaned the data, conducted exploratory data analysis and created informative graphs and plot to gain and present important information and inisghts on the dataset.

 ## Data Source